VtotheK/TinyUI/README.md

 ```
 WindowManger has a method `CreateInputField` for creating the input fields.
 This method takes the following parameters:

-`string name` The name of the input field.
-Identifier for the input field, used to identify the input field, so use **unique names** for and between the input and button fields.
+`string name` Identifier for the input field, so use **unique names** for and between the input and button fields.
 This property will also be used later to read the input data from the user.

 `Cursorposition position` Encapsulates the left and top positions where the inputfield will be drawn in the console.
 Cursonposition class constructor takes two arguments, _left_ and _top_.
 These will be the coordinates where the input field will **start**.